ommegaLRI/flock-today/README.md

 ## Phase 11 export artifact boundary

-`StitchProject` is now exportable as a concrete `ExportArtifact`.
+`FlockProject` is now exportable as a concrete `ExportArtifact`.
 An export artifact is still user-owned and provider-neutral, but it is more than a plan: it contains the included files, byte counts, privacy summary, validation result, receipt, download filename, and next actions.

 Export profiles make privacy explicit: